 Liwonde National Park is home to the largest remaining elephant population in Malawi and one of only two breeding nuclei of black rhino reside here.
 It also boasts large numbers of impala, reedbuck, waterbuck, warthog and the majestic sable, which is rare anywhere else in Africa today.
 A dense population of hippo can be found in the Shire River and monstrous Nile crocodile are found lazing on the sandbanks.
 Rich birdlife include over 650 bird species in the Liwonde National Park.

-Activities at Mvuu Camp revolve around boating trips on the Shire River and game drives (morning and afternoon/evening).
+Activities at Mvuu Camp revolve around boating trips on the Shire River and game drives.
 Nature walks and bike rides are also incredibly popular.
 The wide range of options include boating trips on the Shire River, game drives, nature walks, a three-hour Rhino Tracking Experience (with 90% of the fee going to rhino conservation) and non-stop birding.